dfki-ric/xrock_io_library/README.md

 make install
 ```

-As soon as this package is integrated into one of our package_sets, you can of course also use autoproj's amake
+As soon as this package is integrated into one of our package_sets, you can ofcourse also use autoproj's amake

 ## Bug Reports